sara-nl/singularity-course/run-singularity-cartesius.md

   I am now present in the directory " $PWD singularity exec python2-docker.simg python python2.py
   ```
-  If you wish to have better performance, it is better to use the local scratch space on the worker node.
-This can be achieved by using the prederfined $TMPDIR variable as described above.
   Now submit a job and inspect the output:

    ```sh
   sbatch jobsubmit-python2-tmpdir.sh  #This command will submit a job and give you a job ID in return